 - Faculty Feedback Literacy & Awareness: Be transparent with faculty about how course evaluations feedback is being used in the promotion, tenure, and rehiring process.
 This can be shared with faculty during department meetings in addition to email communication.

 - Research: Share recent research on course evaluations with faculty.
-Dedicate a couple hours each month to conducting research on course evaluations, particularly on how to improve response rates.
-Our Campus Intelligence is an excellent first stop on your research journey.
-Dr. Tyler Rinker, a member of the Campus Labs Data Science Team, wrote a particularly poignant blog post on how using data about a student’s perception of the classroom can strengthen teaching and learning in higher education.
+Anthology does a great deal of research on its own, much of which can be accessed on our website.
+For example, Dr. Tyler Rinker, a member of the Data Science Team, wrote a particularly poignant blog post on how using data about a student’s perception of the classroom can strengthen teaching and learning in higher education.
 The blog post, entitled “What Are You Learning From Your Course Evaluations?” can be accessed here.
 The online journal of Assessment & Evaluation in Higher Education is also an excellent resource.

 Strategies for Faculty: